emberjs/ember.js/LIFECYCLE.md

 renders, and are evaluated when Ember needs to invoke user code such as helpers.

-The references used in Ember are similar to [frp-property][Properties] in functional reactive programming, but only notify downstream consumers that a new value is available, and do not push new values until they are requested.
+The references used in Ember are similar to [Properties][frp-property] in functional reactive programming, but only notify downstream consumers that a new value is available, and do not push new values until they are requested.
 This facilitates reflection of changes onto the DOM